AshutoshBhavsar/Python_project/README.md

 #Title:

-/*Strong Password Generator (Clear and emphasizes security)
+Strong Password Generator (Clear and emphasizes security)
 Description:

 Say goodbye to weak passwords!
 This Python project helps you create secure and unique passwords for all your online accounts.